discord-net/Discord.Net/docs/guides/getting_started/intro.md

 Discord.Net uses .NET's [Task-based Asynchronous Pattern (TAP)] extensively - nearly every operation is asynchronous.

-It is highly recommended that these operations are awaited in a properly established async context whenever possible.
-Establishing an async context can be problematic, but not hard.
+We suggest that asynchronous operations should await in an established async context whenever possible.

-To do so, we will be creating an async main in your console application, and rewriting the static main method to invoke the new async main.
+To establish an async context, create an async main method in your console application, and rewrite the static main method to invoke the new async main.

 [!code-csharp[Async Context](samples/intro/async-context.cs)]

-As a result of this, your program will now start and immediately jump into an async context.
-This will allow us to create a connection to Discord later on without needing to worry about setting up the correct async implementation.
+Your program will immediately jump into an async context when starts.
+This will allow us to create a connection to Discord later on without worrying about setting up the correct async implementation.

 >[!TIP]
 If your application throws any exceptions within an async context,